runtimeverification/evm-semantics/evm.md

 The `#next [_]` operator initiates execution by:

 1.  checking if there will be a stack over/underflow, or a static mode violation,
-2.  loading any additional state needed (when executing in full-node mode),
+2.  calculate any address conversions needed for items on the wordstack,
 3.  executing the opcode (which includes any gas deduction needed), and
 4.  adjusting the program counter.